François Petit (climber)

-François Petit (born March 27, 1975) is a French professional sport climber and rock climber, known for winning the Lead Climbing World Championship in 1997 and the Lead Climbing World Cup in 1995 and 1999.
+François Petit (born March 27, 1975) is a French professional rock climber who specialized in competition climbing, and who is known for winning the Lead Climbing World Championship in 1997 and the Lead Climbing World Cup in 1995 and 1999.

 Career

 Born in Albertville, near the Vanoise National Park, Petit started climbing when he was a child, encouraged by his passionate parents.
-He shared his passion with his older brother and also 1996 Lead Climbing World Cup winner, Arnaud Petit.
+He shared his passion with his older brother and also the 1996 Lead Climbing World Cup winner, Arnaud Petit.